Is0tope/mango_risk_check/README.md

 # mango_risk_check
 Solana program to risk check transactions on Mango Markets.

 ## Purpose
 Solana transactions are atomic, meaning that if any one of the instructions in a transaction fails, the whole transaction is rolled back.
-When sending multiple cancel, new order, etc transactions to the exchange, it is desirable to make sure that eg. you never acquire a larger position that you want (limit risk).
+When sending multiple cancel, new order, etc transactions to the exchange, it is desirable to make sure that e,g. you never acquire a larger position that you want (limit risk).
 This program allows you to set risk parameters such as the maximum position, and then add an additional instruction that checks whether the transaction would breach the risk limits.
 If it does, then the program will reject the transaction, or act so as to limit the risk.

+## Disclaimer
+Use of this program and/or code is **at your own risk**.

 ## Supported Risk Limits
 | Risk Limit | Default | Description |